-2.9.
-Control system for imports of food of non-animal origin
+2.10 Control system for imports of food of non-animal origin

-The Export and Import section at the NFSA's head office is responsible for import controls of food of non-animal origin in cooperation with the Customs Service.
+The NFSA is responsible for import controls of food of non-animal origin in cooperation with the Customs Service.

-Import control is an integral part of the general inspection of establishments that is carried out by the regions.
 All importers of food must register with the NFSA.
 Registration is done by the establishment itself.
 The importer must register the name of the establishment, address, telephone number, e-mail address and contact person.
 In addition, information must be provided about which commodities will be imported to Norway, including CN codes with four digits or more for each commodity group.